 2. Misprioritization of effort.
 Between August 2012 and December 2016 the number of USCIS-approved regional centers quadrupled to 865.
 Meanwhile, in June 2016 the USCIS reported a backlog of 16.7 months for I-526 (temporary green card) petitions and a 21.3 month backlog for I-829 (permanent green card) petitions, while regional center applications were dealt with in an average of 10 months.
 With a 38-month delay for each visa applicant on top of the 2-year period in which the I-526 petitioner creates at least 10 permanent jobs, the green card process has mushroomed from 2 years to over 5 years.
 There are lawsuits against the USCIS for unreasonably delaying action on EB-5 visa applications.
 The U.S. already has too many regional centers.
 Better to re-deploy staff resources to resolve the delays in visa processing times.

 3. Too many regional centers.
 Consider that only 10,000 visas are allocated annually for this program, less than 12 per regional center for the 865 regional centers.
 A recent NES Financial conference indicated that the average regional center has $50.3 million in investor funds, corresponding to about 100 investors.
-865 regional centers can thus accommodate 86,500 investors, or about 10 years' worth of investors considering that only 90% choose regional centers for their EB-5 investments.
+865 regional centers can thus accommodate 86,500 investors, or about 10 years' worth of investors considering that 90% choose regional centers for their EB-5 investments.

 4. Lack of transparency.
 The USCIS does not make regional center applications (I-924s) and annual status reports (I924A’s) public, making them very difficult to monitor.
 Moreover, to make an FOIA (Freedom of Information Act) request, the USCIS requires me to secure the permission of the regional center.
 A crooked or ineffective regional center would not permit such a request.